 Professional Support for Parents and Kids

-There’ no shame in professional help.
+There’s no shame in professional help.
 It takes someone outside of your circumstances from time to time to see the wrong turns you take.
-Therapists and counselors with experience in long-distance family dynamics and help you feel seen, heard and understood.

 Every age and stage gives you new opportunities to show up and show out with love.
-Small habit or big, the bedtime calls or the early morning before school giggles make them all count.
-Have honest talks and goofy traditions, that will be you alls special thing.
+Small habits or big, the bedtime calls or the early morning before school giggles make them all count.

-I found that it helps to lean towards real effort instead of perfection which creates and strengthens the alliance.
-In which ever way you decide to stay connected to your child, let the approach be flexible and forgiving.
+I found that it helps to lean towards real effort instead of perfection, which creates and strengthens the alliance between you and the custodial parent.

 Thank you for reading—your time here matters.
 If something in this journey resonated, I’d love to hear your experience or tips for keeping the connection alive, no matter the miles.